bdrdavies/mono-cbp/docs/configuration.md

 - `generate_vetting_plots` (bool, default: False)
   - Whether to create diagnostic plots for each detection
-  - Useful for visual inspection but slow for large datasets
+  - Useful for visual inspection but can be slow for large datasets

 - `generate_skye_plots` (bool, default: False)
   - Whether to generate per-sector Skye metric plots